 Well it worked!
 After two weeks of following a restrictive diet that excluded any form of carbohydrates (other than some vegetables), I dropped the sugar cravings, excess belly fat and nearly eight pounds.
 In fact, I no longer recognized the woman in the mirror.
 I was down several pant sizes and went from a medium to a small/extra small in almost everything.
 My clothing was literally falling off of me.

 The following summer (just 9 months later), I stepped on stage in a fitness competition displaying abs for the first time in my life.
 This was the moment I realized anything and everything is possible when you set your mind to it.
 I proved to myself that I wasn’t bound by poor genetics.
 I was simply stuck in a vicious cycle of unhealthy habits and a toxic mindset.

-In fact, I’d always have a stash of candy — usually Swedish Berries or Red Licorice.
+In fact, I’d always have a stash of candy around — usually Swedish Berries or red licorice.
 And I continued to crave sweets until I finally decided to go cold turkey and cut them out of my diet completely.

 Although I rarely crave sugar or consume it today, I still allow myself to enjoy it on occasion.
 But for the most part, I avoid sugar because I know it will prevent me from achieving my health and fitness goals.

 With that said, I’ve also come to realize that if I really want something, I should probably just have it.
 It’s a normal part of life.
 When you deprive yourself too often, you are creating unhealthy relationships with food.
 So having it (on occasion) may actually help you stay on track.